Introduction to Modeling Propagation Loss in an Urban Environment

 STK Pro, STK Premium (Air), STK Premium (Space), or STK Enterprise

-This lesson requires STK 12.5 or newer to complete it in its entirety.
+This lesson requires STK 12.9 or newer to complete it in its entirety.
+If you have an earlier version of STK, you can view a legacy version of this lesson.

 Capabilities covered